Jingram02525/DataMining-Comp541/README.md

 # DataMining-Comp541
-made a csv and want to read data from it
+given a csv, want to read data from it